 Data Protection Day History

-Although, the original focus of the Day was on businesses, wide-usage of the internet has expanded the scope to include families, consumers and institutions.
+Although, the original focus of the Day was on businesses, wide usage of the internet has expanded the scope to include families, consumers, and institutions.
 On this day, parents are encouraged to educate their children on how to act online in a safe manner in order to protect themselves and their personal data.
 Data Protection Day is observed annually on the 28th of January, the same day on which Convention 108 was signed in 1981.
-The day was first celebrated in 2007 as the European Data Protection Day with the United States recognising it in 2009.
+The day was first celebrated in 2007 as the European Data Protection Day with the United States recognizing it in 2009

 Data Protection Day Facts & Quotes